ManifoldScholar/manifold-docusaurus/docs/using/your_account.md

 * Public annotation updated with new text
 * Private annotation converted to public annotation

 Administrators, alone, also have the option to be notified of flagged comments in realtime.
+See the [Reporting Inappropriate Content section](../using/reading_manifold.md#reporting-inappropriate-content) for more on how users can flag content for administrative review.

 ## Account Deletion